-The HMF sees the education and awareness campaigns within our schools and community groups as the primary purpose and key to the prevention and early detection of melanoma in our region.
-These campaigns are targeted at specific groups and our method of getting the message out varies depending on the group.
-An early detection message, for example, is aimed at men over 50 who are revealed through data to have a high mortality rate mainly due to the late detection of the melanoma.
-Advertising campaigns are employed to target this group as well as speaking directly to community groups such as Bowls, Rotary and Probis.
-Our infants & primary schools program includes a member of the HMF speaking to the class directly and distributing educational kits.
+The HMF's education and awareness programs within our schools and community groups are one of the primary purposes of the Foundation and are key to the prevention and early detection of melanoma in our region.
+These campaigns, funded by your donations, are aimed at specific target groups and our method of reaching those target groups vary depending on the group.
+An early detection message, for example, is targeted to men over 50 whom - as evidenced through data from the NMU - have an very high mortality rate, mainly due to the late detection of the melanoma.
+Advertising campaigns are employed to target this group as well as speaking directly to community groups such as Bowls, Rotary and Probus to reach this demographic and their partners (who are more likely to take action).
+When we want to educate young children about lifelong sun safe habits we take the message directly to the children.
+Our infants & primary schools program includes a member of the HMF speaking to the class directly and distributing age-appropriate, fun, educational kits.
 High school students receive a more confronting message about the realities of melanoma and the real tragedies of young people’s lives cut short from the disease.

 Research & training

 Your money also goes into research conducted locally through the Hunter Medical Research Institute and helps local scientists and PHD students continue their vital research projects.
 For over 30 years the HMF has funded important research that have changed the way melanoma is diagnosed and treated improving detection and outcomes for patients.
 Research is a costly business and we are proud to be able to assist with a wide range of requests from software to record databases, laboratory equipment, research training positions and clinical trials.

 The HMF also allocates funds to education & training courses for medical professionals.
 This ranges from sponsoring University of Newcastle courses for GPs to update their skills in melanoma diagnosis and treatment as well as the ongoing training of Newcastle Melanoma Unit staff and information sharing at both national and international conferences.